Last Updated 27/03/2020.

 This is how the learning happens.

-I don’t know everything, nobody does, but if a question comes up that I can’t answer, we always have Google.
+I don’t know everything, nobody does ( teachers certainly don’t), but if a question comes up that I can’t answer, we have Google.
+Google is the biggest, most sensational educator ever invented and it’s making education outside school easier every day.

-So, homeschooling and travel, I’m a big fan, I think it’s a better way to get an education than being confined to a classroom and a limited syllabus.
-What do you think?
+So, homeschooling and travel, I’m a big fan, I think it’s a better way to get an education than being confined to a room and a limited syllabus.
+What do you think? ” You may want to read our full guide to homeschooling while travelling.